José Luis Palomino: Atalanta

 Ahead of the 2019–20 season, Palomino was linked a move return to his homeland country, as Boca Juniors wanted to sign him, having tried to do so eight months prior, but ended up staying at Atalanta.
 Initially, he appeared six out of the first ten league matches of the season, with four were on the substitute bench for Atalanta.
 By November, Palomino regained his first team place, playing in the centre–back position.
 He then helped the club qualify for the UEFA Champions League knockout after beating Shakhtar Donetsk 3–0 on the last match of the Group Stage.
 Palomino then scored his first goal of the season in a 2–1 win against Roma on 15 February 2020.
 Four days later on 20 February 2020, he made his 100th appearance for Atalanta against Valencia in the first leg of the UEFA Champions League Last of 16, winning 4–1.
 In the return leg, Palomino helped the club progress to the quarter–finals of the UEFA Champions League after a 4–3 away win against Valencia.
 However, the season was suspended because of the COVID-19 pandemic.
 Once the season resumed behind closed doors, he remained an integral part of the team and scored his second goal of the season in a 3–2 win against Lazio on 24 June 2020.
 Atalanta went on to secure a top four finish, qualifying for the Champions League for the second consecutive season.
 Despite being sidelined on three occasions during the 2019–20 season, Palomino made 38 appearances and scored twice in all competitions.

 Palomino scored his first Champions League goal on 23 November 2021 in a 3–3 group stage draw with Young Boys.

+Cagliari

+On 13 August 2024, Palomino signed a one-season contract with Cagliari.

+Talleres

+On 16 July 2025, Palomino signed with Talleres until the end of 2026.